-2 In compliance with the Ordinance, mandatory employer social security contributions of CHF 25,200, which provide a right to the maximum future insured government benefit, are included.
-The total mandatory amount paid by the Company or its affiliates to Swiss governmental social security systems is CHF 134,600.
+2 In compliance with law, mandatory employer social security contributions of CHF 25,200, which provide a right to the maximum future insured government benefit, are included.
+The total mandatory amount paid by the Company or its affiliates to Swiss governmental social security systems is CHF 132,300.